Toufool/AutoSplit/README.md

 ### Start Image

 The Start Image is similar to the Reset Image.
 You can only have one Start Image with the keyword `start_auto_splitter`.You can reload the image using the "`Reload Start Image`" button.
 The pause time is the amount of seconds AutoSplit will wait before starting comparisons of the first split image.
 Delay times will be used to delay starting your timer after the threshold is met.

+### Text Recognition (OCR)

+You can use text recognition as an alternative comparison method.
+To use this feature you need to place a text file (.txt) in your splits folder instead of an image file.
+Place the expected text in the text file that should be looked for.

+An example file name and content could look like this:

+Filename: `001_start_auto_splitter+275-540-70-95+.txt`

+Content: `complete any 2 encounters`

+This will look for the text `complete any 2 encounters` at the capture position `+275-540-70-95+`.

+Note: This method can cause high CPU usage at the standard comparison FPS.
+You should therefor limit the comparison FPS when you use this method to 1 or 2 FPS using the limit option `!1!` in the file name.
+The size of the selected rectangle can also impact the CPU load (bigger = more CPU load).

 ### Profiles